spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/open-source-vulnerabilities.md

 ---
-title: Security checker
+title: Open-source vulnerabilities checker
 description: Reference information for evaluator tools.
 template: howto-guide-template
 ---

-Security Checker is a tool that checks if your PHP application depends on PHP packages with known security vulnerabilities.
+Open-source vulnerabilities checker is a tool that checks if your PHP application depends on PHP packages with known security vulnerabilities.

 ## Problem description